cbroms/project-archive/src/routes/posts/pith-rainflame-pages.md

 ---
 title: "Pith Blog and Rainflame Landing"
 date: 2020-05-18
-category: "website"
+category: "Website"
 image: "/static/images/pith-blog/rainflame.gif"
 ---

-# Pith Blog

 To track the progress of [Pith](/project/pith), we're posting weekly updates on a blog.
-In order to do this, we needed a nice simple blog, not some ridiculous overkill Medium page.
+In order to do this, we needed a nice simple blog, not some huge Medium page.
 I built a small static site that takes markdown pages and renders individual post pages and an index page.
 Probably the fanciest part is the light/dark mode button.
 It can be found at [why.pith.is](https://why.pith.is), and the code can be [found on GitHub](https://github.com/rainflame/pith-blog).

 ![](/static/images/pith-blog/light.png)